-Students enrolled in the Office Automation program utilize computers equipped with Microsoft Office 2010, Windows 10, Microtype 5, and QuickBooks.
+Students enrolled in the General Clerk and General Office Occupations program utilize computers equipped with Microsoft Office 2016, Windows 10, Microtype 5, and QuickBooks.
 In addition, students learn how to properly use 10-key calculators, multi-use copy machines (e.g. scanner, fax), and telephones to gain marketable skills needed in the workplace.

-Students in the Truck Driving training program will learn how to safely and properly operate semi-trucks with a 28' dry van trailer.
+Students in the Truck Driving training program will learn how to safely and properly operate semi-trucks with a 28' dry van trailer and a forklift.